Energy-time entanglement, Elements of Reality, and Local Realism: The Franson interferometer

 \section{The Franson interferometer}

-In 1989 a new experimental setup was proposed by J.~Franson \cite{Franson89} (see Fig.~\ref{fig:2}).
-The setup uses a source that emits time-correlated photons at unknown moments in time, and two unbalanced Mach-Zehnder interferometers.
-The interferometers should have a path difference that is large enough to prohibit first-order interference.
+In 1989 a new experimental setup was proposed by \citeauthor{Franson89}~\cite{Franson89} (see figure\nobreakspace \ref {fig:franson}).
+The setup uses a source that emits time-correlated photons at unknown moments in time, and two analysis stations consisting of unbalanced Mach-Zehnder interferometers.
+The analysis stations should have a path difference that is large enough to prohibit first-order interference.
 Therefore, the probability is equal for a photon to emerge from each port of the final beamsplitter.
-But the interferometer path-differences should be as equal as possible; the path-difference difference (repetition intended) should be so small that the events of both photons ``taking the long path'' and both photons ``taking the short path'' are indistinguishable.
+The path differences of the analysis stations should be as equal as possible; the path-difference difference (repetition intended) should be so small that the events of both photons \enquote{taking the long path} and both photons \enquote{taking the short path} are indistinguishable.
 Quotation marks are used here to remind the reader that photons are not particles, but quantum objects and as such, do not take a specific path.
-Given this indistinguability, since the emission time is unknown (and is a quantum variable in second quantization), there can be interference between two possibilities on the second beamsplitter.
+Given this indistinguability, since the emission time is unknown (and is a quantum variable in second quantization), there can be interference between two possibilities at the second beamsplitter.

-There will be no interference if one photon ``takes the long path'' and the other ``takes the short,'' because then, the emission time can be calculated easily as the early detection time minus the short path length divided by $c$.
-The emission time is known in this case.
-When both photons ``take the same path,'' the emission time remains unknown, and this is what enables the interference.
+There will be no interference if one photon \enquote{takes the long path} and the other \enquote{takes the short}, because then the emission time can be calculated easily as the early detection time minus the short path length divided by $c$.
+When this happens the emission time will become known.
+When both photons \enquote{take the same path}, the emission time remains unknown, and this is what enables the interference.
 The interference is not visible as a change in output intensity, as in first-order interference, but instead in correlation of the outputs.
-Given coincident detection, if the total phase delay $\phi+\psi=0$, then a photon emerging in the $+1$ channel on the left is always accompanied by a photon emerging in the $+1$ channel on the right, and the same for the $-1$ channels.
-Therefore, when a measurement has been made at one interferometer, the result can be used to predict what port the photon will emerge from at the remote interferometer, for $\phi+\psi=0$.
-Since the local phase delay can be chosen freely, the output port along \emph{any} direction is an EPR element of reality, when coincidence occurs.
-As a function of the total phase delay, we have
+Given coincident detection, if the total phase modulation $\phi_A+\phi_B=0$, then a photon emerging in the $+1$ channel on the left is always accompanied by a photon emerging in the $+1$ channel on the right, and the same for the $-1$ channels.
+Therefore, when a measurement has been made at one analysis station the result can be used to predict what port the photon will emerge from at the remote analysis station whenever $\phi_A+\phi_B=0$.
+Since the local phase modulation can be chosen freely, the output port along \emph{any} direction is an EPR element of reality, when coincidence occurs.
+As a function of the total phase modulation, we have